 How can The 247 Dentist help with dry mouth?

 Dry Mouth can be a difficult condition to treat – sometimes simply altering a medication can lead to a big improvement but in the majority of cases, treatment involves managing the reduced saliva in the most effective way possible:-

 There are different ways of relieving the symptoms of dry mouth.
 Some people find that sipping water, or sucking sugar-free sweets, helps in the short term.
 It is very important to use sugar-free products, as dry mouth can make you more likely to have tooth decay.
 Chewing sugar-free gum can also help as it encourages your mouth to make saliva.

-Your 247dentist can help diagnose the cause of dry mouth and provide help and assistance in reducing the potentially detrimental effects of dry mouth on the teeth and gums.
-They might also recommend or prescribe products such as rinses, gels, pastes and lozenges which you can get from the pharmacy
+At The 247 Dentist can help diagnose the cause of dry mouth and provide help and assistance in reducing the potentially detrimental effects of dry mouth on the teeth and gums.
+They might also recommend or prescribe products such as rinses, gels, pastes and lozenges which you can get from the pharmacy.